 But do patients even want to know?

 A recent study published in the Journal of Genetic Counseling suggests they do.
-Researchers found that 98 of 99 patients with ocular melanoma, a rare, untreatable eye cancer, said they wanted to know if their cancer had a genetic marker that gave them a 50 percent chance of dying within five years.
-Patients were relieved when the risk was low, but even when the risk was high they were enabled to plan financially and make the most of their time alive.
+Researchers found that 98 of 99 patients with ocular melanoma, a rare, untreatable eye cancer, wanted to know.
+Even if their cancer had a genetic marker that gave them a 50 percent chance of dying within five years.
+Patients were relieved when the risk was low.
+However, even when the risk was high they were enabled to plan financially and make the most of their time alive.

-This very personalized medicine will continue to be driven by improved diagnostic testing, finding more predictive disease markers, and new therapies directed at cancer-specific mutations, James Downing wrote in a recent editorial published this month in The New England Journal of Medicine.
+This very personalized medicine will continue to be driven by improved diagnostic testing, according to James Downing in a recent editorial in The New England Journal of Medicine.
+This will identify more predictive disease markers, and lead to new therapies directed at cancer-specific mutations.
 He believes this technology will likely be used clinically long before we have a complete knowledge of cancer genes.